The 8 Best Cheap Weight Plates For Your Home Gym | 2023

 They typically have a semi-gloss black paint finish to help protect them from the elements.

-Their design is pretty basic, and they don’t typically make plates with any sort of carrying holes.
-These are basic cast-iron plates, with no frills or fancy designs.
+Their design is pretty basic, and they don’t typically make standard plates with carrying holes like different weight plates.
+These are basic cast-iron plates with no frills or fancy designs.

 However, That means they can keep the price down without the extra fanfare.